ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

 Why creating this shader?
 -------------------
-I need to render lens flare, and URP doesn't have it
+I need to render lens flare, and seems URP doesn't have it

 How to use this shader in my URP project?
 -------------------